dank-inc/one-hour-beats/README.md

 - unique constraints on vote tokens and other fields.
 - add jam sorting
 - sort jams by most recent or most active.
-- expire jams not started in 1 day
+- expire jams not started in 1 day (shows countdown to expiry on frontpage.)
+- user can only create 1 "alive jam" at a time
+- user can delete tehir jam
 - vote to start jam?
 - jam expires maybe 1 day after opening it?
 - profile page.